 Kennedy Institute of Ethics Journal 21 (2011), 1–23.

-aggregate health benefits of treatments and health programs.
-According to a common objection, however, its use may lead
+benefits of treatments and health programs.
+According to a common objection, however, its use may lead to unfair discrimination

 This paper and the next got me a couple of paragraphs in the

 think I actually defended the view that is attributed to me…